1612891/GameDev-MidTerm/README.md

 ## Project Name: Flappy Plastic Bag
 ## Team Name: Master of Unity (MoU)
 ## Boycott plastic bags like the way you boycotted Flappy Bird!
+## Flappy Bird clone with the mind of environmentalist!
 |Student ID|Fullname  |
 |--|--|
 |1612865|Tan-Khang Luong|